 Download Mako Server for BeagleBoard

-- Download the Mako Server for BeagleBoard directly to your BeagleBoard as follows:
+- Download the Mako Server for BeagleBoard directly to your BeagleBoard and unpack as follows:

 tar xvzf mako.beagle.tar.gz